Co-spectral radius for countable equivalence relations: Introduction

 \textbf{Remark.} Note that this paper and parts of \cite{AFHGrowth} and \cite{AFHTrajectoryDensity} first appeared on arXiv as one long text.
 Following explicit suggestions of helpful referees, we decided to separate the work into the three papers, also to make the results more accessible to their natural audiences.

 \textbf{Acknowledgements.} Much of the work by the last named author was done on visits to the R\'{e}nyi institute in Budapest.
 He would like to thank the R\'{e}nyi Institute for its hospitality.
 We would like to thank Gabor Pete for helpful conversations.
+We thank the anonymous referee for their numerous comments, which greatly improved the paper.